-ICI Mutual recorded an underwriting profit of \$10.3 million in 2019, the fifteenth consecutive year that underwriting income (net premiums earned) exceeded underwriting expenses (net losses incurred and G&A expenses).
-Income before policyholder dividends and income taxes totaled \$36.0 million, including \$14.3 million in net gains on investments.
+ICI Mutual recorded an underwriting profit of \$5.3 million in 2020, the sixteenth consecutive year that underwriting income (net premiums earned) exceeded underwriting expenses (net losses incurred and G&A expenses).
+Income before policyholder dividends and income taxes totaled \$30.5 million, including \$14.3 million in net gains on investments.

-Gross premiums written in 2019 were \$83.0 million while net premiums earned were \$29.1 million.
-Gross premiums written were higher than in 2018, due largely to premiums derived from tail coverages underwritten for merged or acquired member-insureds, new business, and risk-adjusted premium increases on certain renewals.
-Overall, the Company continues to promote risk-related premiums, and in 2019, as in 2018, most member-insureds renewed coverages at expiring rates and coverage terms.
-The Company's year-over-year retention rate remained high, with approximately 95% of member-insureds renewing their coverages.

-Gross premiums written in 2019 were \$83.0 million while net premiums earned were \$29.1 million.

-Net loss and loss adjustment expenses equaled \$7.0 million for the year, a decrease from the \$8.1 million experienced in 2018, primarily due to net favorable development on existing claims.
-The Company's loss ratio for 2019 (net loss and loss adjustment expenses divided by net premiums earned) was 24%.
-The Company's combined ratio was 65% before dividends to Participating Members, and 86% after dividends to Participating Members.
+Gross premiums written in 2020 were \$78.9 million while net premiums earned were \$26.1 million.
+Both gross and net premiums were lower than in the prior year due to certain non-recurring premiums derived from tail coverages that were written and earned in 2019.
+On average, 2020 premium rates increased for each of the insurance products underwritten by the Company, reflecting broader pricing trends across the property and casualty insurance industry.
+The Company's yearover-year retention rate remained high, with approximately 95% of member-insureds renewing their coverages.
+Net loss and loss adjustment expenses equaled \$8.7 million for the year, an increase from the \$7.0 million experienced in 2019, primarily due to higher current year claims activity.
+The Company's loss ratio for 2020 (net loss and loss adjustment expenses divided by net premiums earned) was 33%.
+The Company's combined ratio was 80% before policyholder dividends and 103% after policyholder dividends.

-Net investment income equaled \$11.0 million in 2019, higher than the 2018 amount, primarily due to market-driven higher average interest rates on debt securities and additional portfolio allocations to higher earning investment asset classes.
+Net investment income equaled \$10.6 million in 2020, which was lower than the 2019 amount due to market-driven lower average interest rates on debt securities.

-A policyholder dividend of \$6.0 million was declared by the Company's Board of Directors in December 2019 and is payable to Participating Members that renew eligible participating policies in 2020.
-Income taxes were \$6.2 million.
-Net income, after dividends and income taxes, was \$23.7 million in 2019.

-Total equity increased by approximately \$33 million to \$305.2 million, as a result of the \$23.7 million in net income and \$9.3 million in net unrealized appreciation on investments and other comprehensive income.
-In 2019, the Company maintained an "A" (Excellent) rating from A.M.
-Best.
+A policyholder dividend of \$6.0 million was declared by the Company's Board of Directors in December 2020 and is payable to Participating Members that renew eligible participating policies in 2021.
+Income taxes were \$5.3 million.
+Net income, after dividends and income taxes was \$19.2 million in 2020 as compared to \$23.7 million in 2019 taxes, was \$19.2 million in 2020 as compared to \$23.7 million in 2019.
+Total equity increased by approximately \$25 million to \$330.4 million, as a result of the \$19.2 million in net income and \$6.0 million in net unrealized appreciation on investments and other comprehensive income.
+In 2020, the Company maintained an "A" (Excellent) rating from AM Best.